 2. In accordance with its Responsible Gaming Policy Max Ent.
 Limited also gives the opportunity to the player to limit the amount that the player may wager.
 A player may by written notice or electronic notice to Max Ent.
 Limited.

 - set a limit on the amount the player may wager within a specified period of time;

 - set a limit on the losses the player may incur within a specified period of time;

 - set a limit on the amount of time the player may play in any one session;

 - exclude the player from playing for a definite or indefinite period of time.

 3. A player who has set a limit or exclusion under this regulation may change or revoke the limit or exclusion by written notice or electronic notice given to Max Ent.
 Limited.

-4. A notice increasing or revoking a limit or decreasing the exclusion has effect only after seven days after Max Ent.
+4. A notice increasing or revoking a limit or decreasing the exclusion has effect only 24 hours after Max Ent.
 Limited has received the notice.
 A notice reducing a limit or increasing the exclusion has effect immediately after it is received by the Max Ent.
 Limited.

 5. Max Ent.
 Limited shall not accept a wager from a player contrary to a limit or exclusion set by the player himself.